State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_languages/README.md

 ## Alterations

-The session negotiator was not respectint the session, making it impossible to edit/delete a translation without first using the language switcher.
+The session negotiator was not respecting the session, making it impossible to edit/delete a translation without first using the language switcher.
 This extends the language session negotiator to add the ?language=XX to the edit/delete node operation links.